• SERVICES

 Globally, the impact of the pandemic on leisure tourism has been detrimental to the latter’s growth, to say the least.
 In some regions, people are slowly keener on booking vacation trips again but the volumes are low.
 They are likely to remain so, at least in the near future, especially with the returning spikes in number of infections and increased travel restrictions that follow.

 Safety is not the only factor holding people back from traveling.
-Equally important is the financial crunch, fueled by the job losses and uncertainty about the future.
-Travel and tourism industry stakeholders are observing this trend and trying to alter their strategies and business models, in collaboration with government agencies, to survive in these changing, challenging, and uncertain times.
+Equally important is the financial crunch, fueled by job losses and uncertainty about the future.
+Travel and tourism industry stakeholders are observing this trend and trying to alter their strategies and business models in collaboration with government agencies to survive in these changing, challenging, and uncertain times.

 Safety is not the only factor holding people back from traveling.
 Equally important is the financial crunch, fueled by the job losses and uncertainty about the future.

-More so, partnerships among tourism industry stakeholders’, regional communities, government authorities, and private sector enterprises would also contribute to the sector’s recovery.
-For instance, in October 2020, Nigeria Tourism Development Corporation (NTDC) partnered with Google to launch Goggle’s Arts & Culture collection called ‘Tour Nigeria’ which is an online exhibition that includes videos, photographs, and commentaries highlighting the country’s scenic beauty and cultural festivals.
-This collaboration aims at providing online training programs to small businesses and impart digital skills training to individuals in order to support the local tourism sector.
-As part of the initiative, a video series named ‘Explore Nigeria’ was also launched wherein social media influencers are roped in to publicize ‘best of Nigeria’ in order to reach large number of viewers via influencers’ social media followers.
+More so, partnerships among tourism industry stakeholders, regional communities, government authorities, and private sector enterprises would also contribute to the sector’s recovery.
+For instance, in October 2020, Nigeria Tourism Development Corporation (NTDC) partnered with Google to launch Google’s Arts & Culture collection called ‘Tour Nigeria’, which is an online exhibition that includes videos, photographs, and commentaries highlighting the country’s scenic beauty and cultural festivals.
+This collaboration aims to provide online training programs to small businesses and impart digital skills training to individuals in order to support the local tourism sector.
+As part of the initiative, a video series named ‘Explore Nigeria’ was also launched wherein social media influencers are roped in to publicize ‘best of Nigeria’ in order to reach a large number of viewers via influencers’ social media followers.

-Post the lockdown, stakeholders in the travel and tourism landscape restarted their operations by evolving their product offerings (hotel stay packages with increased flexibility or airlines not flying to full capacity thus practicing social distancing), experience services (such as tours and excursions or offering upgrades at no or minimal fee), and overall business approach.
-However, in some regions, this re-opening was short-lived, and was paused by the second wave of pandemic (with the third one on the horizon for spring 2021).
+Post the lockdown, stakeholders in the travel and tourism landscape restarted their operations by evolving their product offerings (hotel stay packages with increased flexibility or airlines not flying to full capacity, thus practicing social distancing), experience services (such as tours and excursions or offering upgrades at no or minimal fee), and overall business approach.
+However, in some regions, this re-opening was short-lived and was paused by the second wave of the pandemic (with the third one on the horizon for spring 2021).

 Automation, though already at the forefront of travel and tourism, is likely to pick up pace.
-Travelers can expect to witness increased contactless interactions such as contactless check-in or check-out and usage of mobile apps as hotel room keys, virtual reality for sight-seeing, and chatbots and robots for concierge services.
-Usage of contact tracking apps to monitor traveler’s health and automatic disinfectors will also increase.
+Travelers can expect to witness increased contactless interactions such as contactless check-in or check-out and usage of mobile apps such as hotel room keys, virtual reality for sightseeing, and chatbots and robots for concierge services.
+The usage of contact tracking apps to monitor traveler’s health and automatic disinfectors will also increase.

-Adoption of digital identity and biometric tools will drive the travel industry in the future.
-Consolidated technology solutions offering transparent and seamless flow of information ensuring travelers’ safety are essential.
-One such digital identity tool is the Known Traveler Digital Identity (KTDI) that holds the potential to offer a secure and seamless travel experience.
-An initiative by the World Economic Forum, KTDI not only aims at optimizing passenger processing experience but also manages risks in real-time by monitoring a traveler’s health records.
+The adoption of digital identity and biometric tools will drive the travel industry in the future.
+Consolidated technology solutions offering a transparent and seamless flow of information ensuring travelers’ safety are essential.
+One such digital identity tool is the Known Traveler Digital Identity (KTDI), which holds the potential to offer a secure and seamless travel experience.
+An initiative by the World Economic Forum, KTDI not only aims at optimizing passenger processing experience but also manages risks in real time by monitoring a traveler’s health records.

 by EOS Intelligence EOS Intelligence No Comments